RedwoodJS 4

 00:05:17 - Dom Saadi

 Yeah.
-So, like, Redwood, like, prides itself on integrating for you so you don't have to do any config.
-So that auth was like, a huge part of that.
-Like, if we didn't.
-Auth was actually one of the first things we shipped, like, in way back when, like, before we were v1.
-And it was like auth0.
-We didn't have, like, one auth provider we all loved or, like, there wasn't one that was, like, massively more popular in the JS ecosystem.
-So we didn't want to risk, like, isolating people who didn't use auth0 or something like that.
-Or someone will only use, like, AWS cognito for instance, we want to make sure, like, there's a way for you to still use Redwood with the auth provider you want.
-And I don't think we realized that until like just this release, to be honest, because the integrations were all like very internal to the framework.
-Like, you could set up like clerk or set up the in house one, but if you wanted to use something we didn't support, you were like, pretty much out of luck.
+So Redwood prides itself on integrating for you so you don't have to do any config.
+So auth was a huge part of that.
+Auth was actually one of the first things we shipped, way back when, before we were v1, and it was Auth0.
+We didn't have one auth provider we all loved, or one that was massively more popular in the JS ecosystem.
+So we didn't want to risk isolating people who didn't use Auth0, or people who only use AWS Cognito, for instance.
+We wanted to make sure there was a way for you to still use Redwood with the auth provider you want.
+And I don't think we realized that until just this release, to be honest, because the integrations were all very internal to the framework.
+You could set up Clerk or set up the in-house one, but if you wanted to use something we didn't support, you were pretty much out of luck.

 00:06:23 - Nick Taylor